micmejia/bible-dump/AMPC/2 Peter/2 Pet 3.md

-And consider that the long-suffering of our Lord [[^e]His slowness in avenging wrongs and judging the world] is salvation ([^f]that which is conducive to the soul's safety), even as our beloved brother Paul also wrote to you according to the spiritual insight given him,
+And consider that the long-suffering of our Lord [His slowness in avenging wrongs and judging the world] is salvation (that which is conducive to the soul's safety), even as our beloved brother Paul also wrote to you according to the spiritual insight given him,